SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

     - Fully-qualified domain name (FQDN) or IP: SAP Launchpad service URL for US subaccount (without any path)
     - Priority: 1

-    > Note: The SAP Launchpad service URL is the FQDN name (without */site*) that you have also mapped in the [previous exercise (Exercise 4, Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping).
+    > Note: The SAP Launchpad service URL is the FQDN name that you have also mapped in the [previous exercise (Exercise 4, Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping).

     ![Cloud Integration EU](./images/08.png)